Code-Institute-Submissions/how-till-spake-norn-irish/README.md

 - Anyone visiting Northern Ireland for the first time
 - Anyone who has visited but struggled to understand some of the words and phrases used by locals
 - Anyone who has visited and was lucky enough to learn some of the words and phrases used by locals during their visit, and wants to share this with other travellers
-- Anyone from Northern Ireland who wants to share some of the words and phrases they use, to help anyone visiting the country
+- Anyone from Northern Ireland who wants to share some of the words and phrases they use to help anyone visiting the country

 First time visitors to the site will be able to sign up for an account so they can easily add any words or phrases to the dictionary that might be missing, as well as rate the words and phrases featured in the dictionary.